Core Strokes® and Attachment Trauma

 This approach may be especially relevant for individuals who:

-• feel disconnected from their body during emotional contact
+• or feel disconnected from their body during emotional contact.

-It is also designed for practitioners seeking a somatic framework for working with attachment trauma through embodied regulation.
+It may also support practitioners seeking a developmental somatic framework for working with attachment trauma through embodied regulation, relational presence, and co-regulation.

 Attachment trauma is not a character flaw.